Who initiates the development of a standard?

 Uganda Standards are developed through technical committees (TCs).

-A technical committee is established to deliberate on standards in a given field or area and consists of representatives of all interested stakeholders.
+A technical committee consists of representatives of all interested stakeholders and is established to deliberate on standards in a given field or area.

 TCs bring together interested stakeholders such as manufacturers, traders, consumers, regulators, civil society, and other partners to discuss standards.